 The K-12 practicum is a supervised field experience of professional-level duties at an approved school library site.
 It is designed to provide K-12 LIS Licensure candidates with the opportunity to work in a school environment under the supervision of an experienced library information specialist with the guidance of the program coordinator.
 It is also an opportunity to integrate the educational theory and course content knowledge with the application of best principles and practices for working with youth and young adults.
 Candidates will be able to experience real issues, obstacles and solutions within the K-12 school setting by interacting with professional colleagues and engaging in professional activities while gradually assuming some teaching responsibilities.

 Field experiences are critical components of a candidate's preparation for work as a school library media specialist.
 They provide the opportunity to acquire an understanding of the teaching process through guided, personal, "hands-on" experience.
-After successful completion of a K-12 practicum and all required LIS and education coursework, candidates will register for two student teaching placements: one in an elementary library setting and one in a secondary library setting (middle or high school).
+After successful completion of a K-12 practicum and all required IS and education coursework, candidates will register for two student teaching placements: one in an elementary library setting and one in a secondary library setting (middle or high school).
 Each placement will last eight weeks under the direction of an on-site cooperating teacher-librarian and a university supervisor, who work together to support and guide candidates as they apply the skills and knowledge learned in their university coursework to the real world.
 During each placement, teacher candidates perform the full spectrum of professional activities associated with the work of a professional library media specialist.
 The program coordinator works closely with candidates to arrange student teaching placements throughout Illinois only.
-Most candidates complete both placements within one semester; however, under special circumstances, it is possible to take two semesters to complete both placements.
 See a map of schools where librarians have supervised candidates in field experiences.
 New placement sites are added each semester, according to students' needs.

 For More Information